mdavoodi/www/source/blog/2015-05-27-neofonie-consul-cs.html.markdown

 author: Kevin Fishner
 ---

 Neofonie GmbH is a German software company with offices in Berlin and Hamburg.
 The firm is a solution and full-service provider specializing on portals, search, social media, e-publishing and mobile applications.
 With a range of clients and services, Neofonie works in highly complex, fast-changing environments.
-Neofonie uses a three-stage continuous delivery pipeline which uses Consul as a foundation to safetly move applications between environments.
+Neofonie uses a three-stage continuous delivery pipeline which uses Consul as a foundation to safely move applications between environments.

 READMORE